 - Discipline-wide magazines such as “Hlat Sit Sar Saung” [published by the RIT Electrical Engineering Association with Saya U Moe Aung as Chief Editor and Publisher]

-- History of University Engineering Education in Burma/Myanmar [by Saya U Aung Hla Tun and team]
+by Saya U Aung Hla Tun and team

 Sayagyi U Ba Than, Saya U Thaw Kaung (Chief Librarian, Rangoon University Central Library), and Saya U Soe Paing (EE, UCC) provided historical photos and documents

-- The companion CD was compiled by Ko Hla Min (EC 69) and Ko Ohn Khine (M 70)
+- The companion CD to the HMEE-2012 Book was compiled by Ko Hla Min (EC 69) and Ko Ohn Khine (M 70)

-- The early “RIT Alumni International Newsletter Updates” [by Ko Hla Min (EC 69)] can be found in http://www.ex-rit.org
+- Early “RIT Alumni International Newsletter Updates” [by Ko Hla Min (EC 69)] were posted in http://www.ex-rit.org (now dormant)

-- Subsequent “RIT Alumni International Newsletter Updates” [by Ko Hla Min (EC 69)] can be found in http://www.rit-alumni.info
+- Subsequent “RIT Alumni International Newsletter Updates” [by Ko Hla Min (EC 69)] were posted in http://www.rit-alumni.info (now dormant)

 - Commemorative issue of “RIT Alumni International Newsletter” for SPZP-2000″ [edited by Ko Hla Min (EC 69) and team]